robertdebock/ansible-role-vault_no_package/README.md

 # [vault_no_package](#vault_no_package)

-Install and configure vault_no_package on your system.
+Install and configure Vault without using a package manager on your system.

 |GitHub|GitLab|Quality|Downloads|Version|
 |------|------|-------|---------|-------|